softwaresuave/Practical-Powershell/README.md

 __________________________________________

-o    WiFiHound
+o    WiFiHound - steal info/ passwords of known WiFi networks from a device.
-o    Caffeine
+o    Caffeine - keep your computer awake
-o    serverTools
+o    serverTools - toolkit for servers and Active Directory
-o    networkReport
+o    networkReport - generates a ping sweep report
-o    wTools
+o    wTools - toolkit for Windows workstations
-o    wtf
+o    wtf - genius script for correcting mistakes in the shell
-o    guiTemplate
+o    guiTemplate - template for powershell GUIs

 _________________________________________